Sara Berkai

 About

-Sara Berkai is a founder, investor, and educator exploring how play and making can enhance self-efficacy in children.
-A first-generation student, she earned an MSc in Child Development from the University of Oxford and a first-class BSc from UCL.
-Her work has been recognised by Forbes 30 Under 30, Innovate UK, the UN’s ITU Young ICT Leader, and the Conduit Young Innovator award.
-She has given lectures at Stanford, UC Berkeley, MIT, and the University of Oxford.
-Berkai serves on the advisory board of UCL School of Management and SXSW EDU.
+Sara Berkai is a founder and investor focused on education and technology, based in New York.
+A first-generation student, Berkai holds an MSc in Child Development from the University of Oxford and a first-class BSc from University College London.
+Her work has been recognized by Forbes 30 Under 30, Innovate UK, the UN’s ITU Young ICT Leader award, and the Conduit Young Innovator award.
+She has delivered lectures at Stanford, UC Berkeley, MIT, and the University of Oxford, and serves on the advisory boards of UCL School of Management and SXSW EDU.
+Berkai also founded the First Venture Award, a grant program encouraging young students to pursue social entrepreneurship.

 Ambessa